jfk04/RabattFinder/README.md

 ## 🛠 Technnologies I used
 Only javascript/node.js <br>
 For the UI I used React Native with Expo and for the backend I used express <br> to set up a server.
-To get the data from the shops I uses puppeteer <br> to scrape the sites.
+To get the data from the shops I used axion and cheerio <br> to scrape the sites.

 ## ✨ Features
 - 🔍 Search and track specific food items